OP-TEE/optee_docs/architecture/core.rst

 **Interrupt management API functions**

 Interrupt management resources are declared in header file kernel/interrupt.h_.
-Main API function are:
+Main API functions are:

     - ``interrupt_enable()`` and ``interrupt_disable()`` to respectively
       enable and disable an interrupt.